What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Discussion

 It is important to note that, while explanation satisfaction scores were generally higher than other outcome scores in the accurate condition, explanations were still nowhere near ceiling level.
 This means that there are likely ways in which our explanations could have improved.
 Prior work has emphasized outcome differences based on informational content, modality (such as including visualizations or haptic feedback), timing, or interactivity~\cite{miller2019explanation, kaufman2024effects, avetisyan2022investigating, goldman2022trusting}.
 In this regard, future AV research and design teams should continue iterating on these aspects of explanation design and human-machine interface (HMI) development in order to fine-tune explainable systems.

 Another major implication of this work is to orient AV designers to the potentially different outcomes that may result from interactions by people with different traits or while operating in driving environments.
-Specifically, context-aware or personalized explanations may be necessary in cases where the driving difficulty or perceived harm are classified as greater, or for people with little expertise or initial trust.
+In AVs, user familiarity with driving norms allows for immediate identification of errors, which intensifies the effect on trust and reliance.
+This contrasts with fields where users cannot as easily detect errors without domain expertise, highlighting the importance of context-specific trust calibration mechanisms for XAI systems.
+Specific to the case studied here, context-aware or personalized explanations may be necessary in cases where the driving difficulty or perceived harm are classified as greater, or for people with little expertise or initial trust.
 It is likely that designers will need to focus on limitations on cognitive resources like attention and load, particularly for high difficulty scenarios.
+In high-risk domains like AVs, these factors may be particularly important, as the potential consequences of explanation errors are immediate and tangible.
+We thus contribute to an emerging understanding of how explanation accuracy and error detectability shape user perceptions in safety-critical environments.
 Other personal traits like risk preferences or personality may also be a basis for personalization~\cite{bockle2021can}.
 Segmenting populations or isolating particular driving conditions to test future explanation designs would be an effective method to figure out how to meet the differing needs of diverse user groups~\cite{kaufman2024developing}.

 Taken in full, our results provide insight into the impact of explanation errors, and provide direction for future AV researchers and designers to improve human-AV communication.
 Given the serious negative repercussions that may result from errors, our results also provide a foundation for the creation of ethical or regulatory guidelines which dictate the testing and accuracy of AV explanations before they can be deployed to real-world consumers.